mlochbaum/BQN/commentary/problems.md

 Every language has some issues that everyone can agree make programming harder.
 Sometimes there is a simple solution that has not yet been discovered; sometimes the problem is inherent to the language because it's caused by fundamental choices (or anywhere in between).
 Below are problems I have identified in BQN, ordered from what I consider the most severe to the least.
 This is independent of whether the issue can be solved—if it somehow went away, how much better would the language be?

-I've omitted problems that are obviously addressed by speculated extensions.
-Of course adding A fixes the problem "doesn't have A".
+This list is meant to be specific, so it addresses particular features rather than overall philosophy, and only includes missing functionality if some feature would be expected to provide it but doesn't.
 Problems that only exist in reference to some existing convention (e.g. unfamiliarity to APLers) are also left out, unless the convention manifests technically (Unicode support).

 ### Empty arrays lose type information
 A pretty fundamental problem with dynamically-typed array languages: when computing something (say, a sum) that depends on all elements, if there are no elements then the structure of the result is indeterminate.
 Shape arithmetic means the shape of a cell is always known, except when using the Rank modifier so that every cell is computed independently.
 [Fills](../doc/fill.md) are BQN's solution for deeper structure, but they're incomplete.
 They store only types and not data, but operations like Reshape that use data to determine type are common enough to make this unreliable.